-In a new study published in Medicine & Science in Sports & Exercise, two groups of participants were told to stay seated for eight hours unless they were getting up to eat or go the bathroom.
-One group of these participants would do five four-second bursts on a specialized stationary bike before returning to their seated positions.
+In a study published in Medicine & Science in Sports & Exercise, two groups of participants were told to stay seated for eight hours unless they were getting up to eat or go the bathroom.
+One group of these participants would do five four-second bursts on a specialized stationary bike every hour before returning to their seated positions.
 They did a total of 160 seconds of exercise for the entire day.

 The morning after the experiment, researchers found that the group who did short four-second “workouts” had lower blood levels of triglycerides compared to their fully sedentary peers, and they burned more fat during the following six-hour period.
-Triglycerides are an key indicator of heart health, so it’s important that they remain as low as possible.
+Triglycerides are a key indicator of heart health, so it’s important that they remain as low as possible.
 All told, their triglyceride levels remained 30 percent lower.